New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

 \subsubsection{NIR Dust Echo}

 Perhaps the most natural explanation for the late-time NIR excess is a dust-heated echo, as first discussed by \citet{smith08-2006gy}.
-The qualitative behavior of IR echoes predicted by \citet{dwek1983} provides an excellent match to the observed behavior of \sn.
-The IR emission comes from dust near the explosion site which is heated by the early-time UV/optical emission from the SN.
-The model predicts a fast rise in the IR, followed by an extended plateau (see below) before the IR luminosity follows a rapid decline. \sn\ exhibits a very slow decline in the NIR, only a factor of $\sim$2 in flux over the course of $\sim$1 yr, consistent with being on the extended plateau phase as predicted by the model.
+In this scenario, the IR emission comes from dust near the explosion site which is heated by the early-time UV/optical emission from the SN.
+IR echo models by \citet{dwek1983} predict a fast rise (of order the rise time in the optical of the SN) in the IR, followed by an extended plateau (lasting $>$ 1 yr; see below) before the IR luminosity follows a rapid decline (where the IR flux declines as $e^{-t}/t$).
+The extended plataeu from an IR echo matches the qualitative behavior of \sn, which exhibits a very slow decline in the NIR: only a factor of $\sim$2 in flux over the course of $\sim$1 yr.